rakhimov/scram/doc/fta_algorithms.rst

 Binary Decision Diagram
 =======================

-Binary decision diagrams are constructed from Boolean graphs for analysis.
+Binary decision diagrams are constructed from PDAGs for analysis.
 In order to calculate minimal cut sets or prime implicants, BDD is converted into Zero-suppressed binary decision diagrams (ZBDD).
 ZBDD is a data structure that encodes sets in a compact way [Min93]_.